Welcome to Dinnington Group Practice

 This is a very difficult time for everyone and it is quite normal to feel like this.
 If you would like to talk to someone then you can contact the Rotherham IAPT team by calling 01709 447755 or you can self-refer through their website here.
 You can also access the Rotherham RDaSH website to find many more resources to help all your family, including young children, with their mental health needs here.

-We have also created a list of wellbeing resources for you to have a look at (see below).
+We have also created a list of some wellbeing resources for you to have a look at (see below).

 I have been at home for months now and I have gained weight / I am smoking more / I am drinking more alcohol.
 I would really like some help, where can I get it?